 A very important marketing channel has also been the annual FinnSkills competition.
 The skilled organisation and communication personnel of FinnSkills competition in Turku successfully highlighted the WorldSkills 2005 Helsinki Competition alongside vocational skills and professionalism.
 Especially the Finnish media began to show more unprompted interest towards vocational skills competitions.
-Starting from the FinnSkills competition in Turku we tried to use Team Finland in making the skills competitions more known by for example putting interviews with pictures of all the team members on the internet.
+Starting from the FinnSkills competitions to use Team Finland in making the skills competitions more known by for example putting interviews with pictures of all the team members on the internet.
 Furthermore, lay descriptions of all skill categories became available on the internet.